duckietown/docs-preliminaries/book/preliminaries/10_geometry/60_transformations.md

 ## Definitions and important examples

-Please refer to the _Robotics Handbook_ section 1.2, and in the context of this course, reader's goal is to attain a conceptual understanding, not necessarily knowing the exact formulae.
+Please refer to the _Robotics Handbook_ section 1.2, and in the context of this course, the reader's goal is to attain a conceptual understanding, not necessarily knowing the exact formulae.

-TODO: we need to provide links to the handbook. -AC
+TODO: we need to provide links to the handbook.

 ## Applications

 TODO: adapt the concepts in the context of Duckietown.

-Author: Falcon Dai

-Maintainer: Falcon Dai